tindrum/cs351_03-04/a03/README.md

-Assignment 3 Bonus 1 for CS 351 Section 3:
+Assignment 3 for CS 351 Section 3:
 -------

 Implement a multi-threaded quicksort that uses a thread pool similar to the hash table program.